 Are watermelon seeds fattening?

-No. Because they form such a small part of your diet, you might have to eat an insane amount of the seeds even to consider them to be fattening.
+No. Because they form such a small part of your diet, you might have to eat a considerably large mount of the seeds for them to potentially cause weight gain, though any food eaten in excess can cause weight gain.

 Why do watermelons have so many seeds?